Naveen Jindal

 Naveen Jindal (born 9 March 1970) is an Indian industrialist, politician, and philanthropist.
-He is the Chairman of Jindal Steel and Power and serves as the Founding Chancellor of O.P.
+He is the chairman of Jindal Steel and the founding chancellor of O.P.
 Jindal Global University.
 He represents the Kurukshetra constituency in the 18th Lok Sabha as a member of the Bharatiya Janata Party (BJP).
 He previously served as a Member of Parliament from 2004 to 2014 representing the Indian National Congress.

 Jindal is known for his role in a landmark legal case that led to a 2004 Supreme Court ruling affirming the right of Indian citizens to fly the national flag on all days, a right previously restricted under the Flag Code of India.

 As a polo player and sports enthusiast, Jindal has led the Jindal Panther Polo Team and also represented India in international shooting competitions, including the Asian Games and South Asian Games.
 He has received several recognitions, including the Lifetime Achievement Award from the University of Texas at Dallas in 2023 and the Ernst & Young Entrepreneur of the Year Award in 2010.

 Jindal is also active in the education and CSR sectors through institutions and initiatives established in memory of his father, O.P.
 Jindal.

 Background and personal life

 Jindal was born in Hisar, Haryana, on 9 March 1970.
 He was the youngest of the four sons of the late industrialist-philanthropist-politician Om Prakash Jindal and Savitri Jindal.
 Both of them were ministers in the Government of Haryana.
 Jindal studied at Campus School, CCS HAU and Delhi Public School before graduating in Commerce from Hans Raj College, Delhi University in 1990.
 He completed his MBA at the University of Texas at Dallas in 1992.
 There he served first as Student Government vice president, then president, at the same time earning the Student Leader of the Year Award.

 His father was born into a farming family in Haryana's Hisar district, and became the founder of the steel and power conglomerate, the O.P.
 Jindal Group.
 Om Prakash Jindal contested elections to the Haryana Legislative Assembly and won in 1991, 2000 and 2005; he also contested elections to the Lok Sabha from Haryana's Kurukshetra constituency in 1996 and won.
 He served as a minister in the Government of Haryana until he died in a helicopter crash in 2005, aged 74.

-After his death, her wife Savitri Jindal joined politics and contested the Haryana Legislative Assembly elections from Hisar in 2005 and 2009 from the ticket of the Indian National Congress and won both terms.
+After his death, his wife Savitri Jindal joined politics and contested the Haryana Legislative Assembly elections from Hisar in 2005 and 2009 from the ticket of the Indian National Congress and won both terms.
 She was appointed as a minister in the Government of Haryana.
+She was elected in 2024 from Hisar as an independent member.
 She is the Chairperson Emeritus of Jindal Stainless Limited.

 Naveen is married to Shallu Jindal.
 The couple has two children, a son and a daughter.

 Naveen has eight siblings, including Prithviraj Jindal, Sajjan Jindal and Ratan Jindal.
 Prithviraj Jindal is the Chairman (Non Executive) of Jindal SAW Ltd. Sajjan Jindal is the Chairman of JSW Group.